CraneStation/wasmtime-wasi/docs/WASI-api.md

 - <a href="#fd_pread.fd" name="fd_pread.fd"></a><code>[\_\_wasi\_fd\_t](#fd) <strong>fd</strong></code>

-    The file descriptor from which data should be read.
+    The file descriptor from which to read data.

 - <a href="#fd_pread.iovs" name="fd_pread.iovs"></a><code>const [\_\_wasi\_iovec\_t](#iovec) \*<strong>iovs</strong></code> and <a href="#fd_pread.iovs_len" name="fd_pread.iovs_len"></a><code>size\_t <strong>iovs\_len</strong></code>

-    List of scatter/gather vectors where data
+    List of scatter/gather vectors in which to store data.
-    should be stored.

 - <a href="#fd_pread.offset" name="fd_pread.offset"></a><code>[\_\_wasi\_filesize\_t](#filesize) <strong>offset</strong></code>

-    The offset within the file at which reading should start.
+    The offset within the file at which to read.

 Outputs: